 Global parameters New option: BACKLIGHT OFF ON AC LOSS.
 Partitions New option: Entry delay in Night Arm.
-VERSA-ETH Changed names of options: SATEL SERVER (LAN) has been replaced with LAN, GET DATE AND TIME FROM A TIME SERVER (LAN) has been replaced with LAN.
-New options: DO NOT REPORT SATEL SERVER CONNECTION TROUBLE, ALARM 3 INCORRECT CODES (MOBILE APPLICATION).
-ABAX wireless system If the ACU-120 / ACU-270 controller with firmware version 5.03 is connected to the control panel: you can select whether the AMD-101 detector is to occupy one or two positions on the list of wireless devices, the users can replace batteries in the wireless keypad after starting the REPLACE BAT. function.
+VERSA-ETH Changed names of options: SATEL SERVER (LAN) has been replaced with LAN, SATEL SERVER (GSM) has been replaced with GSM, GET DATE AND TIME FROM A TIME SERVER (LAN) has been replaced with LAN, GET DATE AND TIME FROM A TIME SERVER (GSM) has been replaced with GSM.
+New options: DO NOT REPORT SATEL SERVER CONNECTION TROUBLE, ALARM 3 INCORRECT CODES (MOBILE APPLICATION), TIME FROM GSM NETWORK.
+ABAX wireless system If the ACU-120 / ACU-270 controller with firmware version 5.03 is connected to the control panel: you can select whether the AMD-101 detector is to occupy one or two positions on the list of wireless devices, the users can replace batteries in the wireless keypad after starting the Replace BAT. function.
 APT-100 keyfob LEDs can indicate that partitions are disarmed.
-E-mail messaging Changed name of option: E-MAIL MESSAGING (LAN) has been replaced with LAN.
+Reporting A new way of reporting: STATION 1 OR 2 (DUAL PATH REPORTING).
+E-mail messaging Changed names of options: - E-MAIL MESSAGING (LAN) has been replaced with LAN, - E-MAIL MESSAGING (GSM) has been replaced with GSM.
 Entering code After an incorrect code has been entered, the "Wrong code" message will be displayed on the LCD keypad.
 The same message will also be displayed after entering a correct code, when the keypad is blocked.
 User functions A new function in the 0.SERVICE submenu: 9.REPLACE BAT.